dmcomm/dmcomm-project/README.md

 # DMComm

-Project using Arduino to communicate with Digimon toys, by BladeSabre, bladethecoder@gmail.com
+Project using Arduino to communicate with Digimon toys, by BladeSabre ( bladethecoder@gmail.com ).
+License: MIT.

-Licences:
-* C code: GPLv3+ (see file dmcomm/COPYING)
-* Python code: BSD (see code headers)
-* Documentation, diagrams and photos: CC-BY-SA ( https://creativecommons.org/licenses/by-sa/4.0/ )

-*This project is provided with absolutely no warranty!
-The author is not responsible for any damage to your property that may result from following these instructions.*

 ## Overview